magnusrodseth/dotfiles/README.md

 The relevant stuff to backup for VS Code includes the settings, keybindings, snippets, and extensions.
 I do not want to backup all extensions, so I'll leave that to [Settings Sync](https://code.visualstudio.com/docs/editor/settings-sync).
 However, the rest are small files that are easy to backup.
 On Mac, VS Code settings are stored in `~/Library/Application Support/Code/User/`.
 Hence, it is mirrored in this `dotfiles` configuration.

 Simply running `stow .` as detailed above will symlink the necessary files to the correct location.
 Settings Sync will take care of extensions.

+## Configuring Brave Browser

+Brave is the web browser used.
+It is installed in the [`install.sh`](/install.sh) script.
+When that is finished, set the wallpaper and configure relevant extension options located in the [`browser`](/browser) directory.